robinweser/fela/README.md

 * Local namespace

 ## The Gist
-Fela's core principle is to consider **style as a function of state**.
+Fela's core principle is to consider **style as a function of state**.<br>
-The whole API and all plugins and bindings are built on that idea.
+The whole API and all plugins and bindings are built on that idea.<br>
 It is reactive and auto-updates onces registered to the DOM.<br>

 The following example illustrates the key parts of Fela though it only shows the very basics.

 ```javascript